DAC098/knn/README.md

 # Rust KNN

-This is a small implementation of a K nearest neighbors algorithm written in Rust.
+This is a small implementation of a K nearest neighbors (knn) algorithm written in Rust.
 It provides the ability to read in a specified CSV file and then perform classification predictions on the specified labels and columns.

+## Requirements

+The Rust version used during development is `1.86.0`.
+Other versions of Rust may work but would need to be formally tested.

+Currently all columns that are needed for calculation must be parsable as a 64 bit floating point value.
+The label column can be any value as it is purely used as a key for classification.
+The CSV must be encoded as UTF-8 strings as all logic is built around parsing valid UTF-8.

+## Algorithm

+The actual knn algorithm can be found in the `src/classify.rs` file.
+When provided with a list of datapoints (and associated labels), distance algorithm, k number of neighbors, and a lookup datapoint it will return a dictionary of labels that were found around the lookup datapoint.
+The distance functions used will determine the order in which the datapoints are sorted by and take the k first values from the start of the list.
+The currently available distance functions are euclidean and manhattan with their implementation and unit tests located in `src/distance.rs`.
+Testing details for the knn are discussed at the bottom of the readme.

 ## Commands